If you like the work I do on this blog, please consider supporting it via my Patreon.

 As a conservative estimate, I’m going to guess that 80% of the miniature painters reading this (and 100% of the person writing it) have received feedback that their miniature ‘needs more contrast’.
 Contrast is the real bugbear of our hobby, more fearsome by far than the monster so named!
 I recently worked on a miniature that gave me a perfect example of what more and less contrast look like compared to one another.

 Usually when miniature painters refer to contrast, they mean the range of contrast between the darkest value of shadow in an area, and the lightest value of highlight.
 There are actually upwards of a dozen different kinds of contrast you can use to separate different areas of a figure and draw attention to your focal point(s).
-I hope to be able to go through most of those in future posts, since many of them are overlooked by miniature painters.
+I have an overview of the various kinds of contrast, and I hope to explore them in more detail in the future.
 But as true as that is, it is also true that the range of contrast between highlights and shadows is vital in miniature painting, and something that is an ongoing struggle for most of us.
 I’ve been fighting to get more contrast into my painting pretty much since day one!

 The figure below is a Victorian era miniature that is one of a small set.
 I started painting her at least three years ago, possibly longer.
 I was pretty happy with her at the time of painting, particularly with her face.
 I knew she needed another colour somewhere, but I put that and the figure aside since I wanted to have all of the figures in the set mostly painted so I could work on all of the bases together.
 While I was at ReaperCon, I started painting one of the other Victorian ladies.
 And when I came home and put her beside this older one, it really struck me how much duller and less contrasted the older one looked.
 So I decided to do a little work on the older figure.